Mack Vickery

 Mack Vickery (June 8, 1938 – December 21, 2004), also known as Atlanta James and Vick Vickers, was an American musician, songwriter, and inductee in the Hillbilly Hall of Fame and Alabama Music Hall of Fame.
-His songs have been recorded by artists such as Jerry Lee Lewis, Waylon Jennings, George Thorogood, Johnny Cash, George Strait, Hank Williams Jr., George Jones.
+His songs have been recorded by artists such as Jerry Lee Lewis, Waylon Jennings, George Thorogood, Johnny Cash, George Strait, Hank Williams Jr., and George Jones.

 Biography

 Vickery was born in Town Creek, Alabama and moved to Memphis, Tennessee in 1957.
 Considered leading man material, he recorded for Sun Records, although nothing was initially released.
 Vickery continued to record for a number of minor labels and under various aliases, including "Vick Vickers" and "Atlanta James".

 Vickery first scored a songwriting hit when Faron Young recorded Vickery's song "She Went A Little Bit Further", which reached number 14 on the Country Music charts in 1968.
 Vickery followed this with songs for artists like Johnny Cash, George Jones, Waylon Jennings, Johnny Paycheck, Lefty Frizzell, James Carr, John Anderson, and Tanya Tucker.

 Vickery's most successful hit as a writer was co-writing "The Fireman" with Wayne Kemp, recorded by George Strait, which reached number 5 in 1985.
 Jerry Lee Lewis recorded a number of Vickery's songs, including "Rockin' My Life Away", "Meat Man" (described as "two minutes and forty seconds of sexual boasts, delivered furiously and convincingly") and "Ivory Tears".
 Vickery became known as Lewis's "speechwriter", and "In Vickery, a fan as well as a professional, Jerry Lee had found someone who could articulate his troubles better than he himself ever could."
-According to the book Jerry Lee Lewis - His Own Story, Vickery was one of Lewis' best friends; Lewis stated that he was "like a brother".
+According to the book Jerry Lee Lewis - His Own Story, Vickery was one of Lewis' friends.